modernmt/marian-dev/doc/structure.md

 The usage of these interfaces sometimes combined.
 As an example, `Trainer`, an implementation of the `ICriterionFunction` interface used in training contains an `IModel` member from which it then computes the loss.

 An important specialisation of `IModel` is `IEncoderDecoder`, this specifies the interface for the `EncoderDecoder` class. `EncoderDecoder` consists of a set of Encoders and Decoders objects, which implement the interface of `EncoderBase` and `DecoderBase`, respectively.
 This composite object defines the behaviour of general Encoder-Decoder models.
-For instance, the `s2s` models implement a `EncoderS2S` and `DecoderS2S`, while `transformer` models implement a `EncoderTransformer` `DecoderTransformer`.
+For instance, the `s2s` models implement a `EncoderS2S` and `DecoderS2S`, while `transformer` models implement a `EncoderTransformer` and a `DecoderTransformer`.
 These two use cases are both encapsulated in the `EncoderDecoder` framework.
 The addition of new encoder-decoder models only need implement their encoder and decoder classes.
 The `EncoderDecoder` models are constructed using a factory pattern in `src/models/model_factory.cpp`.

 The export of an ONNX-compliant model is handled by code here.
 ```